cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/README.md

 ![manifold](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/blob/master/Images/manifold.png)

+*The informative variations in each graph lie on simpler, lower-dimensional manifolds (a line in the first case and nonlinear curve in the second).
+Image Source: [Unsupervised Deep Learning](https://www.slideshare.net/xavigiro/unsupervised-deep-learning-d2l1-insightdcu-machine-learning-workshop-2017)*

 To see this, imagine a (√n  x √n) image where the values of each of the n pixels (n dimensions) is sampled from a uniform distribution.
 (This represents a scenario where informative variations occur across all R^n).
 Note that shapes, faces, etc. will never appear in images derived in this manner because the actual probability distributions used to generate these structured arrangements are much more concentrated, i.e. their informative variations are located on a much lower-dimensional manifold.
 The goal of (undercomplete) autoencoders is to learn the coordinates on and structure of these lower-dimensional manifolds: in their design, autoencoders are tasked with learning a mapping from X -> X, in the process identifying a compressed, latent representation containing enough information to accurately reconstruct the original inputs.
 These compressed representations can provide more informative features for neural network models to make their classification predictions.

-Note that this projection of data into a lower-dimensional space is very reminiscent of PCA - in fact, if the decoder activation functions are the identity and the loss function is the least squares criterion, the subspace learned by the undercomplete autoencoder is exactly the same as that learned by PCA.
+Note that this projection of data into a lower-dimensional space is very reminiscent of Principal Component Analysis or PCA, a transformation that identifies a linearly uncorrelated, orthogonal basis set called principal components.
+(Dimensionality reduction is achieved by selecting a subset of these principal components that explain the largest amount of variance in the data and transforming the data to this lower-dimensional space).
+If the decoder activation functions in the autoencoder are the identity and the loss function is the least squares criterion, the subspace learned by the undercomplete autoencoder is exactly the same as that learned by PCA.

 ![pca](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/blob/master/Images/pca.png)

+*The first two principal components identified by PCA explain the largest amount of variance in the data.
+Image Source: [The DOs and DON'Ts of Principal Component Analysis](https://medium.com/@sadatnazrul/the-dos-and-donts-of-principal-component-analysis-7c2e9dc8cc48)*

 The advantage of autoencoders becomes more clear when nonlinear activation functions are used in the encoder and decoder functions.
 In this case, the autoencoders can discover lower-dimensional nonlinear manifolds and nonlinear variations in the vectors that may improve the informational content of the extracted features.